 Open a Self-Directed IRA

-The first step for purchasing investment properties in North Carolina & New Jersey within your IRA is to open a “self-directed” IRA.
+The first step for purchasing investment properties in The USA within your IRA is to open a “self-directed” IRA.
 You can do this by visiting a qualified financial advisor or other trusted fiduciary to act as the IRA custodian.
 A fee-only financial advisor can help you set up this account with minimal hassle, while a commission-based financial advisor may attempt to steer you clear of purchasing tangible assets within your IRA (he or she won’t earn much on the investment).